 Fellahi Rhythm (2/4)

 This rhythm is basically a fast maqsum, played in a 2/4 time signature.
-"Fellah" or "fallah" means "country-folk" or "farmer" in Arabic, and refers to the people of the Nile Delta in Upper Egypt.
+"Fellah" or "fallah" means "country-folk" or "farmer" in Arabic, and is often associated with the people of the Nile Delta in Upper Egypt (although there are farmers in other regions as well).
 This rhythm is very common in that region, but is not exclusive to it.

 Here's the basic skeleton of the fellahi rhythm: